madebits/madebits.github.io/r/nodejs-grunner.md

 npm i grunner -D
 ```

+If installed locally, you can run GRunner as `node node_modules/grunner/bin/grunner.js` appending any arguments.

 Tasks are coded in Javascript, in one or more files, the default task file name is `gfile.js`:

 ```